All Products

 Step 4: Perform a failover

 Regular disaster recovery drills ensure that you can run your applications on restored ECS instances at any time.
-When a critical error occurs in the primary site, you can switch your workloads to the secondary site.
+If a critical error occurs at the production site, you can switch your workloads to the disaster recovery site.

 Warning